RaphaelT1010/Embedded-Minigames/README.md

 # Embedded Minigames Project

-The **"Embedded Minigames"** project is a collection of minigames developed using technologies learned throughout the quarter in EEC 172 (Embedded Systems).
+The **"Embedded Minigames"** project is a collection of minigames developed using technologies learned throughout my quarter in EEC 172 (Embedded Systems) during my UC Davis Enrollment.
 The core hardware and technologies include:

 - **CC3200 Microcontroller**: Central hub for communication between components.
 - **Adafruit OLED Breakout Board**: Displays the graphical interface for games and menus.